schematics/schematics/README.md

                         max_value=datetime.datetime.now().year)
         personal_thoughts = StringField(max_length=255)

-If you feel these fields are too much overhead, you can turn them off by adding a dictionary called `meta` to the Movie class with the key `allow_inheritance` set to False.

 Noticed we've added a `_public_fields` member to our document.
-This list is used to store which fields are safe for transmitting to someone who doesn't own this particular document.
-You'll notice `personal_thoughts` is not in that list.
+This list is used to store which fields are safe for transmitting to someone who doesn't own this particular document. `personal_thoughts`  is not in that list, for example.

 Here's an instance of the Movie class: